Email marketing

 Brevity and being to the point

-Provide only essential details, making certain they are clear and easily understood.
-If further information is necessary, attach a separate document or link rather than including it in the email itself.
+Keeping transactional emails brief and straightforward is essential.
+Provide only key details that are clear and easily understood.
+If further information is necessary, attach a separate document or link to a website rather than including it in the email itself.

 Example of transactional email detail